 correlated to the concentration of antioxidant in the sample [7].
-Meanwhile, HAT-based assay measure ability of antioxidant to quench radical by hydrogen donation [8].
+Meanwhile, HAT-based assay measure ability of antioxidants to quench radical by hydrogen donation [8].
 SET and HAT mechanism almost always occur together, and mechanism that appear predominantly is influenced by ionization potential (DIP), bond dissociation energy (BDE), redox potential, pH, and solvent [7,8].
-Antioxidant mechanism is predominantly SET for compound with ΔIP > −45 kcal/mol, and predominantly HAT for compound with DBDE of ~10 kcal/mol and ΔIP < −36 kcal/mol [8].
+Antioxidant mechanism is predominantly SET for compound with ΔIP > −45 kcal/mol, and predominantly HAT for compound with DBDE of ~10 kcal/mol and ΔIP < −36 kcal/mole [8].

 FRAP measure reduction of Fe3+-TPTZ to Fe2+-TPTZ by antioxidant at low pH, form an intense blue color with maximum absorbance at 593 nm [9].
 This method is fast, reproducible, and non-specific [9].
-Any compound which has lower reduction potential than 0.77 V (redox potential of Fe3+/Fe2+) can be detected by FRAP assay [9,23].
+Any compound which has the lower reduction potential than 0.77 V (redox potential of Fe3+/Fe2+) can be detected by FRAP assay [9,23].
 EC50 of FRAP capacity is a concentration of sample or standard that can exhibit 50% of FRAP capacity.
 The lowest EC50 means had the highest antioxidant capacity.
-EC50 were used to determine antioxidant capacity of sample was compared to standard [24].
+EC50 were used to determine the antioxidant capacity of a sample compared to standard [24].

 CUPRAC assay is based on reduction Cu2+ to Cu+ by antioxidant at pH 7, and Cu+ react with neocuproine form Cu+-neocuproine, yielding a chromophore with maximum absorbance at 490 nm [8,10].
 CUPRAC assay is fast, stable, and selective.
 It has lower reduction potential (0.159 V) than FRAP reagent, so that simple sugar and citric acid are not detected [10].

 Hydrogen peroxide can be formed in vivo by metabolism process.
-It can cross cell membrane and attack many cellular compound.
+It can cross cell membrane and attack many cellular compounds.
 Hydrogen peroxide reacts with Fe to produce free radicals [25].
 H2O2 scavenging assay measure ability of antioxidant to scavenge hydrogen peroxide in pH 7.4 [11].
-H2O2 solutions have high redox potential (1.776 V), hence any compound with lower reduction potential than H2O2 can be detected [26].
+H2O2 solutions have a high redox potential (1.776 V), hence any compound with lower reduction potential than H2O2 can be detected [26].

-Molybdenum is active side of xanthine oxidase, an enzyme that produces free radicals [27].
+Molybdenum is active site of xanthine oxidase, an enzyme that produces free radicals [27].
 Phosphomolybdenum assay measure reduction of Mo (VI) to Mo (V) and subsequent formation of a green phosphate-Mo

 (V) complex at acidic pH [12].
 The reaction of Mo (VI) to Mo (V) has reduction potential 0.43 V.

-BCB is one of HAT-based assays.
-This method measure ability of antioxidant to minimize beta-carotene oxidation in linoleic acid emulsion system [28].
+BCB is one of the HAT-based assays.
+This method measures ability of antioxidants to minimize beta-carotene oxidation in linoleic acid emulsion system [28].
 Linoleic acid produces hydroperoxide radicals during incubation at 50°C. These radicals oxidize beta-carotene and generate decolorization of it.
-The presence of antioxidant will minimize the oxidation of beta-carotene by donating hydrogen atom to radical [28].
+The presence of antioxidants will minimize the oxidation of beta-carotene by donating a hydrogen atom to radical [28].

 The EC50 of various fruit extracts of black nightshade, turkey berry, and round green eggplant were shown in Figs. 1-5.
 In this study, exposed that EC50 FRAP of various extracts varied from 41.32 to 454.36 µg/ ml, EC50 CUPRAC 117.56 to 564.34 µg/ml, IC50 H2O2 scavenging 1.01-14.2 µg/ml.
 Meanwhile, EC50 phosphomolybdenum assay in the range of 375.47- 7833.19 µg/ml, and EC50 of BCB 158.66-3370 µg/ ml.